 - Is a search engine that helps you locate content such as images, photos and other content

 - Directs you to images and photos and other online content according to your search criteria

 - Is not a collection of public domain or copyright-free works

-Once you find that perfect image or photo, you must treat it like any other content you find online.
+Once you find that perfect image or photo, you must treat it (from a copyright perspective) like any other content you find online.

 Google’s New Initiative Re: Copyright Information